cloudflare/cloudflare-docs/products/cloudflare-one/src/content/connections/connect-apps/install-and-setup/installation.md

 ### Updating with Cloudflare Load Balancer

-We recommend this option if you are currently using Cloudflare's Load Balancer product with your Argo Tunnel deployment.
+You can update `cloudflared` without downtime by using Cloudflare's Load Balancer product with your Argo Tunnel deployment.

 1. Install a new instance of `cloudflared` and [create](connections/connect-apps/create-tunnel) a new Argo Tunnel.
 2. Configure the instance to point traffic to the same locally-available service as your current, active instance of `cloudflared`.